bertofurth/Seagate-Central-Tips/README.md

 # Seagate-Central-Tips
-Tips for optimizing the Seagate Central NAS device.
+Tips for optimizing and fixing common problems on the Seagate Central NAS device.

-This is a collection of suggestions, optimizations and configuration changes I've made on my own Seagate Central NAS device to make it more useable.
-Most of these instructions assume you have su/root access to your Seagate Central.
+This document is a collection of suggestions, optimizations and configuration changes I've made on my own Seagate Central NAS device to make it more useable as well as some procedures that attempt to fix commonly encountered problems.
+Many of these instructions assume you have su/root access to your Seagate Central.

 Please also refer to the following associated projects